 - Local and state public health departments: Programs, policies and research are the three primary areas of focus for public health workers at the state and local level of government.
 These employees fulfill many of the duties of the CDC, just at a lower level of government and within individual communities, to individual members of the population.

-Public health degreed professors within colleges and universities provide the foundation and preparation for the next generation of public health workers.
+Public health degree professors within colleges and universities provide the foundation and preparation for the next generation of public health workers.
 These roles are most often a blend of research and education.

 Social workers with public health degrees guide patients' healthcare related needs, bridging gaps and enabling connections with the right resources for medicine, therapeutic care, nursing and other needs.